 This group of tests helps your health care provider diagnose liver disease.

 The normal range for protein levels in the blood will change with each laboratory.
-Please check with your health care provider for the normal ranges in your particular laboratory.
+Please check with your provider for the normal ranges in your particular laboratory.

 Negative results on all antibodies are normal.